search

 Exness Prohibitions

 Exness is characterized by having fewer restrictions compared to other brokers.With fewer restrictions, your trading is not limited, allowing you to enjoy trading using a wide range of strategies.
-However, if you engage in trading activities prohibited by Exness, you may face penalties such as account suspension or withdrawal denial, which could result in your inability to trade using your Exness account.
+However, if you engage in trading activities prohibited by Exness, you may face penalties such as account suspension or withdrawal denial, and you may no longer be able to trade with your Exness account.
 Please also note that even if you do not violate any restrictions, leaving your account inactive for a certain period will result in it becoming a dormant account, temporarily preventing you from trading.

 What Are Exness's Prohibited Activities?

 While Exness permits various types of trading, certain transactions are prohibited.
-Intentionally engaging in transactions listed in Exness’s prohibited activities may result in penalties such as account suspension or withdrawal denial.
-Exness prohibits the following four types of transactions.
-Please be aware of these restrictions before trading with Exness.
+If you intentionally engage in any of the transactions listed in Exness’s prohibited activities, you may face penalties such as account suspension or withdrawal denial.
+Exness has designated the following four types of transactions as prohibited.
+Please be aware of this before trading with Exness.

 Exness Prohibitions